mtr65/tempidity-logger/README.md

 https://pi.lbbcdn.com/wp-content/uploads/2019/05/Raspberry-Pi-Humidity-Sensor-DHT22-Wiring-Schematic.png

-This got me up and running but I decided to modify the code to simplify the file logging parts and change the display formatting while adding a conversion to Fahrenheit for display as well.
+This got me up and running but I decided to modify the code to simplify the file paths for logging and change the display formatting while adding a conversion to Fahrenheit for display as well.

 The main goal for this project is for me to start learning how to program with Python 3 and to develop